surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/README.md

 ## Summary

-AI Context Engineering transforms how Opsfolio teams create and manage AI instructions.
+AI Workforce™ transforms how Opsfolio teams create and manage AI instructions.
 Instead of scattered, inconsistent prompts, you get a professional library of reusable, trackable, and improvable AI components that reflect Opsfolio's enterprise-grade standards.

 The system handles all the technical complexity of organizing, combining, and deploying your prompts while you focus on creating great content that helps Opsfolio customers succeed with their compliance and operations challenges.